CollegeHound

 That can make the process feel heavier than it needs to be.

 Students do not need to finish everything early.
-But when they use this season to organize testing, college lists, recommendation planning, essays, and deadlines, they build a stronger foundation for senior fall.
+But when they use this season to organize testing, college lists, recommendation planning, essays, and deadlines, they build a stronger foundation.
+For a month-by-month breakdown of what comes next, see our summer before senior year calendar.

 Frequently Asked Questions